Ailín Pérez: Altercation with Joselyne Edwards

-Before UFC Fight Night 232, Pérez and Joselyne Edwards had an altercation at a training session.
+Before UFC Fight Night 232, she appeared with stitches under her left eye following an altercation with her opponent, Joselyne Edwards of Panama.
+Ailín declined to comment on the matter, stating she would do so only after the fight with Edwards.
+According to Pérez, it was her coach who broke up the altercation, stating, "This was an assault I had in the PI.
+It was some random person who came to attack me so the fight wouldn't happen."
+From her part Edwards told MMAMania.com, "While we were fighting, her coach attacked me from behind.
+He was choking me so [Ailín] could hit me.
+I practically had to fight both of them.
+He didn't protect anyone, he started the fight."

 Twerking celebration

 On September 28, 2024, during the UFC Fight Night 243 event in Paris, Pérez was criticized for celebrating her victory against Darya Zheleznyakova by twerking in her opponent's face after submitting her in the first round.
 The action was deemed disrespectful by figures such as Ariel Helwani.
 Pérez, unapologetically, justified her behavior by claiming that Zhelezniakova had made offensive comments before the fight.
 The incident also had repercussions in France, where she was reportedly suspended for her actions, something the fighter mentioned on her social media by sharing a screenshot of an article confirming the sanction.

 Personal life

-Pérez is a single mother and has a -year-old son.
+Pérez is a single mother and has an -year-old son.